Pregnancy advice and testing

 this link for details of the NHS walk-in centres in

-You can buy a test to do yourself from the pharmacy or
+You can buy a test to do yourself from the chemist or

 You can carry out a pregnancy test from the first day of a